senhorbento/text_manipulation/WhatsApp Shortcut/README.md

 # WhatsApp Shortcut
-Um simples programa no qual dado uma lista de números telefônicos o mesmo adiciona o link para que o mesmo possa ser utilizado no WhatsApp web.
+Um simples programa no qual dado uma lista de números telefônicos o mesmo adiciona o link para que o mesmo possa ser utilizado no WhatsApp Web.
-*(EN) A simple program in which given a list of telefonic numbers add the link to be used in WhatsApp web.*
+*(EN) A simple program in which given a list of telefonic numbers add the link to be used in WhatsApp Web.*
 #
 ### Exemplo / Example: